FREE UK MAINLAND SHIPPING

 “We identified a range of fabrics that could possibly meet our demands to induce sufficient turbulence without robbing too much energy from the flow.
 We looked at CFD of multiple triathlete positions to decide how best to implement these fabrics to achieve our goal.
 Our first step was a broad range of tri suit prototypes, investigating both panel positioning and fabric type.
 From the first round of aerodynamic testing, we found one fabric to be performing consistently the best and continued to iterate the design with this, changing seam lines, seam type, pattern shape and much more to iteratively improve the suit.
 Over the next six months, we went through countless prototypes.
 All of them tested at a velocity profile range of 35kph to 55kph, utilising our world-class local Derby Arena velodrome with a highly refined bespoke aerodynamic test system, combined with a broad range of athletes.
 We wanted to ensure this suit wasn’t just fast on our World and Olympic champions but was fast on every size, shape and speed of rider.
 As is well documented, aerodynamics are incredibly rider specific, and what works for one person may not necessarily work for another.
 To this end, we strived to develop a suit that worked consistently for every rider we could get our hands on, and not just in a wind tunnel but whilst riding on a bike!
 We believe we have achieved this.”

-All orders are fulfilled and dispatched from the UK.
-Orders will be shipped within 3-5 working days.
-DPD and DHL dispatch the majority of UK Mainland orders on a next working day delivery service.
+Orders are processed within 3-5 working days.
+UK Mainland orders are shipped on a next working day delivery service.
 Shipping times for international orders is dependant on location.

 Shipping costs for HUUB orders placed on this website are as follows (all shipping costs are subject to TAX / VAT where applicable):